 As an iridescent lining, the mother of pearl is commonly seen in three mollusks, namely, abalone, mussels in freshwater, and pearl oysters.
 To guard the interior against parasites and external nuisances, the mollusk layers its shell with nacre—an organic substance that gives this gemstone its distinct, multicolored iridescent look.

 This lustrous look is due to the way in which the light reflects on the nacre layers.
 The luster is also known as the orient.
 With time, the mollusks secrete nacre whose layers smoothen the internal surface and block any irritants from latching onto the surface.

 Mother of pearl is formed when small stone and crystal particles combine in shelled beings.
 It is typically composed of aragonite, which is a kind of calcium carbonate.
 Fragments of aragonite hexagonal plates get together with conchiolon or conchin in varying or set layers.

 Conchiolin refers to an organic material that binds the aragonite crystals.
 The layers are added over time, due to which many layers accumulate.
 Thus, these layers are tough and resilient.

 The combination of conchiolin and calcareous aragonite mineral acts as the building block of nacre or mother of pearl.
 The aragonite mineral crystallizes, and the corresponding crystals are likely to be tabular, needle-like, or prismatic.

-Shells having mother of pearl are present in both sweater and freshwater.
+Shells having the mother of pearl are present in both sweaters and freshwater.
 Still, they are likely to vary in terms of type.
 The gemstone features a shining creamy white color as well as a smooth texture.

 It is usually opaque to translucent in look and is characteristically white, off-white, or cream.
 Nevertheless, you may also find it in other colors such as pale pink, silver, gray, black, red, yellow, and blue-green shades.
 Still, it is common to see these gems in white tones and pale pink shades.